 - the preparation you've done for your project.
 The desired educational outcomes of this experience and how they apply to your career goals

-- A PDF of the endorsement of your host organization, if applicable
+- Upload a PDF of the endorsement of your host organization, if applicable

-- Detailed budget of your expenses (using the online form) and an explanation of how you will cover any expenses that exceed the award amount
+- Upload a budget of your anticipated expenses (using the form provided) and an explanation of how you will cover any expenses that exceed the award amount

 Review & Notification

 Proposals will be judged by the overall strength of the project (clarity of concept, creativity, quality of design, the synthesis of intellectual pursuit with imagination); the endorsement of cooperating entities to support your learning; and letters of recommendation from faculty and staff.
 Please follow the guidelines carefully.